TechLabs-Berlin/wt21-giving/Blogpost_DS.md

 ### Recommendation Model

-For the recommendation model the goal is to recommend the user 3 charities that best fit to a specific query sentence like "Helping animals in a forest".
+For the recommendation model ("ML_Recommendation_System.py") the goal is to recommend the user 3 charities that best fit to a specific query sentence like "Helping animals in a forest".
 For that we also use Spacy and a pre computed model from en_core_web_lg.
-Again the data was cleaned first.
+Again the data was cleaned first with the following steps:

 * Remove non-alphanumeric character/ punctuation
 * Remove the too long and too short sentences